larsonjj/grunt-dashboard/README.md

 #### options.dashTemplate
 Type: `String`
-Default value: `dashboard/dashboard-template.hbs`
+Default value: 'node_modules/grunt-dashboard/dashboard/dashboard-template.hbs`

 A string value that is used to determine what handlebars template should be used for generating the dashboard.

+#### options.htmlTemplate
+Type: `String`
+Default value: 'node_modules/grunt-dashboard/dashboard/html-template.hbs`

+A string value that is used to determine what handlebars template should be used for generating components and other HTML partials.

 #### options.logo
 Type: `String`
-Default value: `data:image/png;base64`
+Default value: `empty`

 A string value that is used to determine what image should be used in a template as a logo.